An alp with history

 Popular destination

 Today, thousands of tourists visit Engstligenalp every year and enjoy the peace and seclusion on the largest Swiss plateau.
 Thanks to its location at 2000 meters above sea level, Engstligenalp is considered very snow-sure.
-The winter season lasts from November to May and therefore still attracts numerous snow enthusiasts to the plateau in spring.
+The winter season lasts from December to May and therefore attracts numerous snow enthusiasts to the high plateau even in spring.
 In summer, the nature reserve with the two impressive waterfalls and the wide, flat area invites you to marvel, discover and experience.

 With the takeover of the cable car Engstligenalp AG as well as the Berghotel Engstligenalp AG by the Skilifte Engstligenalp AG in 1999, the most important tourist providers of Engstligenalp are now all united under one roof.